bakerjonas/python-tutorials/Intro/Intro.rst

 Zen of functions
 ----------------------------------------------------------
-* Functions should be short
+* Functions should be short.
-* Functions should do only one thing, and do it well
+* Functions should do only one thing, and do it well.
-* Functions should have a docstring
+* Functions should have a docstring.
-* Document what a function does, not how, that should be obvious
+* Document *what* a function does, not *how** it does it.

 Getting help
 ----------------------------------------------------------